codehub-learn/development-environment-setup/MSSQL.md

 Add current user in all cases

 For authentication, choose *mixed mode authentication* (it may be shown as *SQL Server and Windows Authentication mode*).
-If you are asked for a user name, use **sa**, and for the password use **passw0rd** (we will only use publicly available sample data for the project so we are looking for default security)
+If you are asked for a user name, use **sa**, and for the password use **passw0rd** (we will only use publicly available sample data for the project so we are ok with basic security)

 ## SQL Server Management Studio